 When a custom form is associated with any of these registration processes, then its custom field questions are displayed at the time of registration and stored in the custom fields section of each customer’s profile page.
 Registration processes are associated with custom forms as shown in Figure 3.

 Figure 3.
 Registration Processes & Custom Forms

-Two registration forms are built-in to DASH and their names cannot be changed.
-They are the Customer Profile form and the Online Registration form.
+Two registration forms are built-in to Dash and their names cannot be changed.
+They are the Customer Profile form (Adult and Child) and the Online Registration form.

 The fields of the Customer Profile form appear under every customer’s profile in the Custom Form section.
 Note that unlike other forms, these fields are not prompted for or displayed as part of an alert or dialog box, even if the fields are designated as required.
 This means that when a staff member registers a customer at the front desk or over the phone, they must remember to ask customers the questions that are in the Custom Fields section of their customer profiles, and input their answers in those custom fields.

 The situation is different for the Online Registration form, which is used when customer’s register themselves using Dash Online.
 In that case, staff are bypassed and customers are prompted to answer the questions defined in the built-in Online Registration form.

 NOTE: Customers are not prompted to enter the questions from the Customer Profile form, but only the Online Registration form.
 The two forms are distinct and separate, so if you want the same set of questions asked by staff to appear online, then you must repeat the questions and reuse the custom fields in both forms.